 - Budgeting: Budgets should be set based on the financial forecast.
 If the forecast, for example, assumes no additional headcount or no large equipment purchases then the budgets would reflect this.

-- Control Cash Flow: It’s been said that no one forgives a company that runs out of cash, so cash flow control is essential to a business’ survival.
-Forecasting cash outlays ahead of time provides company leaders the foresight and time to secure lines of credit or other cash infusion sources to cover times of need.
+- Control Cash Flow: It’s been said that no one forgives a company that runs out of cash, so cash flow control is essential to a business’s survival.
+Forecasting cash outlays ahead of time provides company leaders with the foresight and time to secure lines of credit or other cash infusion sources to cover times of need.

-- Visibility of Future Expenses: If there are large, one-time expenses forecasted in any particular month, having visibility to these helps the company plan for the financial resources to cover them (whether it be bank loans or delaying other expenses in order to cover the one-time expenses).
+- Visibility of Future Expenses: If there are large, one-time expenses forecasted in any particular month, having visibility to these helps the company plan for the financial resources to cover them (whether it be bank loans or delaying other expenses to cover the one-time expenses).

-- Transparency: A financial forecast provides transparency to company employees, banks, investors and other interested parties as to what the company expects its financial performance to be for a particular period.
+- Transparency: A financial forecast provides transparency to company employees, banks, investors, and other interested parties as to what the company expects its financial performance to be for a particular period.
 As such, it can provide a sense of stability to those vested in the company’s performance.

 Related Content: How do you get a business appraised?